hartsteim/CzechIdMng/CONTRIBUTING.md

 6. If you want to add the code to the current version, repeat the same steps but use the branch `develop` which already exists.
 In the PR, refer to the original PR.

 7. Ensure that the version 10.7.5 is released from the branch `10.7.5-hotfix`.

+8. Once the PR is merged to the `10.7.5-hotfix` branch, delete the source branch.

 ## License